Axis capture of Tobruk: Axis invasion of Egypt

 On 22 June, Rommel by-passed the chain of command by writing directly to Mussolini via the German attaché in Rome, Enno von Rintelen, requesting that the offensive be allowed to continue and that the Malta invasion be postponed to preserve his air support.
 Mussolini forwarded the letter to Hitler, who had been harbouring doubts about the Malta operation.
 Hitler replied the next day with an effusive letter which agreed with Rommel's suggestion and urged Mussolini not to let the opportunity slip away, stating that "the goddess of success passes generals only once".
 The British retreat soon became a rout.
 Ritchie decided not to regroup at the Egyptian border as planned but further east at the fortified port and army base at Mersa Matruh.
 Auchinleck sacked Ritchie on 25 June, taking charge of the Eighth Army and began a further withdrawal to a better defensive position at El Alamein.
 On the next day, Rommel arrived at Matruh and broke through in the centre.
 The Battle of Mersa Matruh was another fiasco for the Eighth Army, who suffered 8,000 casualties and lost a lot of equipment and supplies but the bulk of the Eighth Army was able to break out and fall back to El Alamein.
 Rommel hoped that a swift central attack on the new British positions might succeed in the same way as at Mersa Matruh but he was moving further away from his air support and supply bases.
-The Axis came correspondingly within the range of the DAF and their advance was eventually halted at the First Battle of El Alamein.
+The Axis came correspondingly within the range of the DAF and their advance was eventually halted at the First Battle of El Alamein in July.
 El Alamein was to be the furthest advance eastwards of the Panzer Army Africa.

+Operation Agreement

+The deadlock following El Alamein prompted a plan to attack the coastal flank of the Axis forces.
+Operation Agreement was a raid on Tobruk by the Special Air Service attacking from the desert, while a large amphibious force was landed by naval vessels.
+The raid on 13/14 September 1942 was a disaster; a cruiser and a destroyer were sunk and there were some 800 Allied fatalities, without any of the objectives being achieved.
+Following the Second Battle of El Alamein in late October 1942, the Panzer Army Africa withdrew towards El Agheila, allowing the 7th Armoured Division to enter Tobruk unopposed on 13 November.
+Tobruk was the first big port west of Alexandria to be recaptured; some jetties were found to be intact and an Allied convoy arrived on 19 November.
+Despite a fire on a merchant ship, a daily average of 880 LT of supplies were landed there in support of the Allied offensive.